Jan9103/atrea/docs/slow_start.md

 # Slow Start

-This tutorial expects you to be using linux.
+This tutorial expects you to be using Linux.
 If you are not install [gitbash](https://git-scm.com/downloads/win) and use that.

 If you are not familiar with bash you might need some help from a fried who does.